UH Manoa Graduation Requirements

 3. Focus Requirements

 The Focus requirements identify important additional skills and knowledge necessary for living and working in diverse communities.
 Courses fulfilling Focus requirements are offered in departments across the curriculum and vary each semester.
-To meet a Focus requirement, a course must have official UH Manoa Focus designation during the semester in which it is taken.
+To meet a Focus requirement, a course must have an official UH Manoa Focus designation during the semester in which it is taken.
 Courses taken outside the UH System cannot be used to fulfill Focus requirements.
 Instead, non-UH System transfer students' Focus requirements are adjusted according to the number of credit hours awarded by UH Manoa for non-UH System courses.

 These courses focus on issues in Hawaiian and Asian or Pacific cultures and history; they promote cross-cultural understanding between nations and cultures.

 These courses involve significant readings on, and discussion of, contemporary ethical issues; they give students tools for the development of responsible ethical judgments.

 These courses provide students with training in oral delivery and give them the opportunity to do individual and/or group oral reports.

 These courses collectively help students both to learn course content and to communicate through writing.
 Small writing-intensive classes, in which instructors work with students on writing related to course topics, are offered in nearly all departments.

 Note: Students are strongly encouraged to satisfy the Foundations-Written Communication (FW) requirement before they enroll in writing-intensive courses.

 Focus courses change each semester.
 Therefore, Focus designations are not shown in this Catalog, but appear each semester on Class Availability at www.sis.hawaii.edu/uhdad/avail.classes?i=MAN.
 Focus designations are indicated in the GenEd/Focus column as ETH, HAP, OC, and WI.

 Focus Requirements for Students with Non-UH System Credits